Pintuzoft/OSWorkShopFix/README.md

 and then it will pick a new map at random and change to it.

-Please note that Im still testing this script out and have been sorting some bugs, so it might not be working 100% but
+Please note that Im still testing this script out and have been sorting some bugs, so it might not be working 100% but this current version seem to work fine as far as I can see

 ## ===[ Install ]=========